 “It is recommended that the Mayor and City Clerk be authorized to sign, on behalf of the City, a deed of cession from the proprietors, accepting the above described properties as public streets free and clear of all encumbrances… ”

 One year later, in an effort to rationalize street names, the City renamed Cambridge Avenue to Redfern Avenue on May 6, 1912; and, three years later paved the entire surface with scoria blocks and asphalt.

 That brings to the end the street’s origins – thankfully, an uneventful story.
 For once, there are no long-forgotten gruesome back-stories.

-Let’s take an early Spring walk along Redfern Avenue and become acquainted with some the street’s original residents.
+Let’s take a walk along Redfern Avenue and become acquainted with some the street’s original residents.
 Many of their stories have been lost over the years – leaving only their names, and on occasion their professions, as a legacy to the street as it appears today.

 Former Reader’s Digest Canada building (early 1960s-1998)

 John Quinlan, contractor (1906)

 238 Redfern Avenue

 Alex B. Brown (1906)

 John Quinlan (1934)